DJ-consulting/DJ-consulting.github.io/_posts/2020-04-26-2020-04-26-Data-Science-Project-Flow.md

 summary: The data science workflow reference.
 ---

-We normally have the following steps in a data science projects
+We normally have the following steps in a peer reviewable data science projects
 - Scope of the problems
 - Research and prototyping of achievable solutions
 - engineering of the project toward the products

+During each step, we will define the KPI related metrics.